 Tax liens are yet another public record you’ll want to avoid.
 If you don’t pay the government, the debt will never go away — unpaid tax liens will remain in your credit reports indefinitely.
 However, withdrawn tax liens will be removed immediately but the credit bureaus.

 Narratives are the textual statements that appear on your credit reports associated with credit entries.
 For example, an account might be listed as “partial payment plan.”
-The account might seem neutral but the language is considered negative.
-These negative narratives account for a significant but unquantified amount of negative credit entries.
+The data about an account on a credit report may seem neutral, but lenders consider language like this a red flag.

 Myths and Facts about Credit Scores